SyntaxData/NewStart/README.md

-# InstallDef
+# NewStart
-Open source installer for all your computer program needs
+Open source installer for all your computer program needs in one program

 Hi dear reader, you might read this not knowing what to do next and or not having a critical component for this to work I'm going to write down what you need to do, if i mistipe anything please know english is not my first language